Thorncliffe, Calgary

-Thorncliffe is a residential neighbourhood in the northwest quadrant of Calgary, Alberta.
+Thorncliffe is a residential neighbourhood in the northwest and northeast quadrants of Calgary, Alberta.
 It is bounded by 64 Avenue to the north, Deerfoot Trail to the east, McKnight Boulevard to the south and 14 Street West and Nose Hill Park to the west.

 Thorncliffe was established in 1954.
 It is represented in the Calgary City Council by the Ward 4 councillor.